cloudera/community-ml-runtimes/rstudio/README.md

 For more details on this process and how to add this image to CML, please see this Cloudera Community Article: https://community.cloudera.com/t5/Community-Articles/Using-RStudio-as-an-Editor-with-ML-Runtimes/ta-p/325166

-To learn more about managing ML Runtimes in CML consult the official [Cloudera documentation](https://docs.cloudera.com/machine-learning/cloud/runtimes/topics/ml-runtimes-overview.html).
+To learn more about managing ML Runtimes in CML consult the official [Cloudera documentation page](https://docs.cloudera.com/machine-learning/cloud/runtimes/topics/ml-runtimes-overview.html).